Home » Divorce and Family law Blog » What Not to Say in Child Custody Mediation: Avoid These 6 Common Mistakes

 If you blame, it’s more likely that your spouse will become defensive after listening to your criticism, which can escalate conflict and hostility.

-While in custody mediation, try your best to consider the other parent in the parenting relationship.
 Avoid possessive statements when you refer to your child during the discussion, such as “my child” or “my kids.”
 It’s incredibly hurtful to the other parent.

 Your and your child’s circumstances can change with time.
 Making specific promises during this decisive stage, due to pressure or expectations, can create difficulty for you when you have to fulfill them later, while frustrating and disappointing another person.